-“Prepping skin is important, because it creates a canvas for your application,” says celebrity makeup artist Afton Williams.
+“Prepping skin is important because it creates a canvas for your application,” says celebrity makeup artist Afton Williams.
 “Without it, you may have dry patches or areas where [makeup] settles [unevenly].”
 And you don’t need a dozen products.
-The bare essentials are a cleanser to wash away dirt and grime, a toner to remove anything left lingering and to balance your skin’s pH, and a moisturizer to hydrate.
+A bare essential routine includes a cleanser to wash away dirt and grime, a toner to remove anything left lingering and to balance your skin’s pH, and a moisturizer to hydrate.

 If you’re dealing with one particular pimple, “gently dab a spot treatment [like a topical steroid] onto the [area] with a cotton swab and let it absorb,” says board-certified cosmetic medical dermatologist Margarita Lolis, MD.
 Moisturize the area, then start on your makeup application.